AgenticFinLab/FinMycelium/README.md

 ## 📖 Overview

-**FinMycelium** is an intelligent financial data collection and analysis platform designed to extract, process, and reconstruct financial events from diverse public sources.
-Built with a modular architecture and powered by Large Language Models (LLMs), it enables automated collection, matching, summarization, and structured reconstruction of financial information.
+**FinMycelium** is a cutting-edge **Financial Event Reconstruction Platform** built on a Multi-Agent Framework, designed to extract, process, and reconstruct complete financial events from diverse public sources.
+Built with a modular architecture and powered by Large Language Models (LLMs), its multi-agent system specializes in automated collection, matching, summarization, and structured reconstruction of financial events, transforming unstructured financial data into actionable intelligence.

 ### 🎯 Key Capabilities